-Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.
+Data protection will also form part of continuing professional development, with regular periodic refreshers provided to adhere to ICO best practice or to respond changes to legislation, guidance or the school's processes.

-20. Monitoring arrangements
+19. Monitoring arrangements

 The DPO is responsible for monitoring and reviewing this policy as part of the general auditing and compliance work, they carry out.